ucsdlib/earp/README.md

 1. Install docker and docker-compose
 1. Run docker-compose file `docker-compose up`

+#### Employee Data
+To load employee data locally, after running the docker commands above to start up the local environment, you can run the `db:seed` rake command as follows:

+`docker-compose exec web rake db:seed`

+Note that you will need to either be on campus or using the VPN, as this accesses LDAP data from Active Directory.

 #### Testing
 1. Run tests with `docker-compose exec web` prefix for any RSpec command.